tolauwae/phd-thesis/src/introduction/introduction.typ

 == Open-source prototype and usability

-A major goal throughout this research has been to develop usable prototypes of our novel debugging techniques, which can in fact be used to debug real-world embedded software.
+A major goal throughout this research has been to develop usable prototypes of our novel debugging techniques.
-This is important for showing the feasibility of our techniques, and to increase the changes of their adoption in practice.
+Prototypes which can debug real-world embedded software, thereby showing the feasibility of our techniques, and increasing the changes of their adoption.
 Towards this end, all our prototypes are open-source, and available on GitHub, along side a dedicated documentation website.

 No software can be considered usable---even as a prototype for other researchers---without proper testing.